 If you’ve ever had a cup of coffee made with a good French Coffee Press, you’ll want to throw your coffee brewers away.
-I don’t think I’ve ever had a fresher tasting cup of coffee than ones I drink from my Francois et Mimi 50oz Glass French Press.
+I don’t think I’ve ever had a fresher tasting cup of coffee than the ones I drink from my French Coffee Press.
 I’m actually drinking a cup now.
 I can’t think without my coffee.

-I was at a friends a little while back and she had a French Coffee Press and I’ve been hooked on them since.
-They are a must have for any coffee drinker.
+I was at a friend’s house a little while back and she had a French Coffee Press and I’ve been hooked on them since.
+They are a must-have for any coffee drinker.
 Take my word for it.

 So I got my own.